Thank you for reading our post, please rate this article at the end.

 This is the kind of knife you can expect to see in your kitchen drawers, and they share almost no similarities with the smaller blades you can fit in your pocket.
 Of course, both kinds of knives consist of blades with handles, but that is about where the similarities between them end.

 First, kitchen knives rarely feature a folding blade.
 They are also much larger than other knives, so you have a broader chopping surface.
-Many kitchen knives are sharper than pocket knives, so you will know to be more careful with them.
+Many kitchen knives are sharper than pocket knives, so you will need to be more careful with them.

 There are many different subtypes of kitchen knives, from meat cleavers to cheese knives, but most people think of the chef’s knife, which has a broad, flat blade.
 This knife was initially developed to cut through large cuts of meat, so it is capable, if not unwieldy.